CMS 13 and 12 Graph comparison

 }Experience query on CMS 13

-The following example query retrieves data for Experiences, Sections, and Elements through GraphQL.
-An Experience contains a composition field.
-The composition is a tree of nodes.
+The following query retrieves data for Experiences, Sections, and Elements.
+An Experience contains a composition field with a tree of nodes.
 CompositionStructureNode represents layout containers (Sections).
 CompositionComponentNode represents content units (Elements).
-Structure nodes can contain other nodes; component nodes are leaf nodes.
+Structure nodes contain other nodes, and component nodes are leaf nodes.

 fragment _IComponent on _IComponent {